 Emotional support animals or emotional support dogs do not have any special training and it is not required by law.
-Their primary role is to provide emotional comfort, companionship, friendship and affection to their owner.
+Their primary role is to provide emotional comfort, companionship, friendship, and affection to their owners.
 The idea around having an emotional support animal is that the disabled person will be able to function better with the companion pet around, but it should be clarified that emotional support animals are more than house pets since they serve a higher purpose.
 Emotional support dogs and cats are allowed access to “no pets” policy housing and in the cabin of airplanes with an ESA letter from a licensed mental health professional.

 Service dogs are highly trained, as they also have to fill their master’s limitations due to disabilities like physical impairment or blindness.
 Service animals are taught to push wheelchairs, or guide a blind person, or alert someone in case their master is having a seizure.
 Service dogs are entitled to accompany their handlers wherever their handlers go.